AimaDLaK/AimaDLaK/README.md

 Greetings, fellow data enthusiasts!
-I’m Imad Lakbabti, an engineering student deeply immersed in the realms of data science at INSEA, Rabat.
-My passion lies in dissecting complex problems and weaving elegant solutions through data analysis and machine learning.
+I’m Imad Lakbabti, a data engineer deeply immersed in the realms of data engineering.
+My passion lies in dissecting complex problems and weaving elegant solutions through data analysis and machine learning and web crawling.

 With a robust toolkit that includes Python, R, and Go, and proficiency in libraries such as TensorFlow, Keras, and PyTorch, I have honed my skills in both supervised and unsupervised learning.
 My experience spans various projects, from crafting efficient data scrapers with BeautifulSoup and Selenium to developing sophisticated machine learning models.